roshiajin-kunai/sakkamade.github.io/_posts/2021-02-19-autodoll-extra-5.md

 Scenery outside the Underground was all the same.

-"That had no affect upon the world likewise, it appears?
-Yes, it's dead—.
-This hypothesis is dead—."
+"That had not affected upon the world likewise, it appears?
+Yes, it is dead~.
+So this hypothesis is dead~."

-Such being a perfect soliloquy,  Yuuyami, however, was not  particularly disturbed by that.
+Such being a perfect soliloquy,  Yuuyami, however, was not  particularly disturbed by it.
-At any rate, I straddle the same large motorcycle I had came by, and perceive that the motorcycle of Hinagiku is missing.
+At any rate, she straddles the same large motorcycle she had came by, and perceives that the motorcycle of Hinagiku is missing.

 "I wonder if she simply left–?"